Lewis and Clark's Columbia River

 Click image to enlarge

 Mouth of the Deschutes River, Oregon.
-View from Washington State Highway 14.
+View from Washington State Highway 14 in the Haystack Butte vicinity, near the April 21, 1806 campsite of Lewis and Clark.
 Miller Island is tip in lower left corner.
 Image taken May 24, 2005.

 Image, 2005, Celilo area and Mount Hood, Oregon, click to enlarge